 In the story Dark Red Mind, the fourth wallcutting Kaitlyn Wernher is a slight example of this trope.
 Upon first glance, she just seems like an exceptionally cheery twenty year old woman.
 But it's all a mask.
 Mentally, she's severely crazy, completely insane and totally fucking bonkers.
 As for her weapon, she doesn't need one.
 Her superhuman power is cutting.
 She can fucking split anything she looks at in half.

-Buffy the Vampire Slayer gives viewers Faith and that wicked looking knife.
+The verse gives viewers Faith and that wicked looking knife.
 Buffy with an scythe doesn't count, that's saved for Willow when she goes round the bend when magic is gone from the world, takes the scythe to England, has it ready when she goes to visit Angel and he threatens her after a mass demon attack and not knowing who is at the door, and uses it to slice up his son.

-And over on Angel, there's Dana wielding a bonesaw.
+And there's Dana wielding a bonesaw.

 Um, Buffy and the rocket launcher, anyone?
 That she aimed at her own ex-boyfriend and his crew.